 10 Essential Items in a Survival Kit

-Here is a list of 10 essential items which you might choose as a minimum to start with in any survival kit.
-Build from there depending on your survival kit place and purpose.
+Here is a list of 10 essential items which you might choose as a minimum to start any survival kit.
+Then build up and tailor the kit from there – depending on a specific purpose (for the kit), your personal preferences, etc..

 When deciding what to include in a survival kit, first think about where you’re going to use it.
 Is it for your car?
 In your backpack on a day hike?
 A week-long camping trip?
 A bug-out bag with 72-hour previsions? etc. This will alter what you might choose to include.